 - Photograph your child often, and capture their growth.
 Babies grow in front of your eyes.
 Don’t miss out on what are, quite literally, once-in-a-lifetime photos.
 Also, the more frequently they see the camera as they grow up, the more comfortable the child will tend to be with it.

-- Use available light.
+- Time of day matters, too.
+You will want to use available light.
 Younger children, and babies especially, aren’t going to like bright flashes of light in their faces.
+Same goes for direct sunlight, which can harm their sensitive skin.
 Instead, try to use a nice big window for lighting, at a time of day when there isn’t direct sunlight blasting through it; the soft light will provide nice, even lighting, but still allow for the depth that comes from shadow.

 - Get the details.
-Little feet, little hands, etc. will all grow just as fast, and once they start moving, forget about getting them to hold still!
-Taker some time to document the little things, before they’re gone.
+Little feet and little hands will grow fast, and once a baby starts moving, forget about getting them to hold still!
+Taker some time to document the little things, before they’re not so little anymore.

 - While you’re looking for different angles, think about more than just the head-on shot of the child’s face.
-Get photos of the child crawling, or playing with toys.
+As children start being more active, get photos of the child crawling, or playing with toys.
 Interact with them.
 Draw out their forming personalities to get more expressive and emotive images.